influxdata/docs.influxdata.com-ARCHIVE/content/kapacitor/v1.5/introduction/getting-started.md

    - **Troubleshoot connection refused** If a connection error appears, for example: `getsockopt: connection refused` (Linux) or `connectex: No connection could be made...` (Windows), verify the Kapacitor service is running (see [Installing and Starting Kapacitor](#installing-and-starting-kapacitor)).
 If Kapacitor is running, check the firewall settings of the host machine and ensure that port `9092` is accessible.
 Also, check messages in `/var/log/kapacitor/kapacitor.log`.
 If there's an issue with the `http` or other configuration in `/etc/kapacitor/kapacitor.conf`, the issue appears in the log.
 If the Kapacitor service is running on another host machine, set the `KAPACITOR_URL` environment variable in the local shell to the Kapacitor endpoint on the remote machine.

     b.
-Retrieve the returned ID and put? add? the ID to a bash variable to use later (the actual UUID returned is different):
+Retrieve the returned ID and assign the ID to a bash variable to use later (the actual UUID returned is different):

         ```bash
         rid=cd158f21-02e6-405c-8527-261ae6f26153